chriskrycho/v5.chriskrycho.com/site/pages/colophon.md

 ## AI

-None.
 Not one word of this site was written by a large language model or even with input from one, and that will always be true.
+I sometimes use tools that integrate <abbr title="large language model">LLM</abbr>s for grammar checking, but they never get to suggest so much as wording.

 I have used <abbr title="large language model">LLM</abbr>s to improve the performance and behavior of the site; where those are meaningful (rather than merely mechanical), they are called out explicitly in Git history.